kwea123/nerf_pl/README.md

 | [Ref pytorch](https://github.com/yenchenlin/nerf-pytorch)  |  6.0 | 0.147s |
 | This repo | 3.2 | 0.12s |

-The speed is measure on 1 RTX2080Ti.
+The speed is measured on 1 RTX2080Ti.
 Detailed profile can be found in [release](https://github.com/kwea123/nerf_pl/releases).
 Training memory is largely reduced, since the original repo loads the whole data to GPU at the beginning, while we only pass batches to GPU every step.

 # Testing